JaredBermanDataEngineer/Lore/README.md

 - I need to gather the requirements of the problem and gather information about the data and systems involved, and then I can make informed decisions about what frameworks and technologies to choose that best suit the particular situation
 3) I prefer to work with people to understand their needs.
 Casting a wide net of different technology and platform trials, and rapidly creating and delivering PoCs, can lead to quick wins as well as fast fails (both good things)

 There is at least one other major consideration here and that is the presence of PII or potentially harmful information in the raw text data being analyzed.
-I would be careful to work closely with the regulating bodies to ensure proper handling of this data, as well as define clear and definitely steps and escalations to take in case of a breach.
+I would be careful to work closely with the regulating bodies to ensure proper handling of this data, as well as define clear and definite steps and escalations to take in case of a breach.

 ## Productionalization and PoC Improvements